Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 A large body of water surrounded by mountains at santorini island in Greece.

 When there are so many Greek islands to explore, don’t limit yourself to just one.
 October has ideal weather for an island-hopping adventure.
-Dive into crystal-clear waters, explore ancient ruins, and savour delicious local cuisine, all while soaking up the sun-drenched beauty of the Greece Isles.
+Dive into crystal-clear waters, explore ancient ruins, and savor delicious local cuisine, all while soaking up the sun-drenched beauty of the Greek Isles.
 From over 200 inhabited islands, our top picks for island hopping in October are Milos Island, Cyclades, Sifnos, Santorini, Crete, Kefalonia, Ithaca, and Syros.
 Book Athens cruises with excursions to nearby islands for convenience rather than taking individual ferries to different islands.
 You can also reserve a Windstar cruise for a more relaxed vacation away from busy crowds.
-Unlike enormous cruise ships, Windstar’s cosy yachts easily traverse the Aegean Sea, letting you find secret coves and quaint harbours that are off-limits to larger ships.
-The northern Greek islands, such as Samothraki and Thassos are best known for their untouched natural splendours, particularly for some of the most beautiful natural swimming pools in Greece.
+Unlike enormous cruise ships, Windstar’s cozy yachts easily traverse the Aegean Sea, letting you find secret coves and quaint harbours that are off-limits to larger ships.
+The northern Greek islands, such as Samothraki and Thassos, are best known for their untouched natural splendours, particularly for some of the country’s most beautiful natural swimming pools.

 Places to See in Greece in October